argonprotocol/mainchain/docs/localchain.md

 Commands:
   sync          Sync the localchain proofs with the latest notebooks.
-This will also submit votes and close/claim escrows as needed data-domains  Explore and manage data domains accounts      Manage local accounts transactions  Create and receive transactions help          Print this message or the help of the given subcommand(s)
+This will also submit votes and close/claim escrows as needed domains       Explore and manage Domains accounts      Manage local accounts transactions  Create and receive transactions help          Print this message or the help of the given subcommand(s)